sebrock/flowzz-shopping-helper/README.md

 # 🌿 What is it?

 Flowzz Shopping Helper 🌿 is a powerful tool that supports eligible medical marihuana patients in Germany in finding their prescribed cannabis flowers at the best available price at their favorite pharmacy.

+# Community Project
+This is a community project first published in the [r/Cannabis_Apotheken](https://www.reddit.com/r/Cannabis_Apotheken/) community on reddit.
 The developer is picking up on real-world experiences of patients, thus identifying opportunities to improve the software.

 It follows a patient-centric  interface Having an Fill their prescription convcompare strains and prices of m available to  medical marihuana patiens in Germany.